 - The business could end up in the wrong hands such as former owner

 - Your heirs may not get fair compensation when you depart

 A properly and comprehensively drafted buy-sell agreement can save your business from the above risks.

-Four Reasons You Should Set Up a Buy-Sell Agreement for Your Business
+Four Reasons To Have A Buy Sell Agreement for Your Business

 We’ve seen that without a buy-sell agreement to protect your business, many negative events can occur.

 You may end up with business partners that don’t understand how your business operates or don’t care about its success as much as you do.

 Nonetheless, they will still want to have a say in the business, whether you like it or not.

 That said, here are some of the benefits of setting up a buy-sell agreement immediately upon starting a business: